⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 25.38 | The trailing price-to-earnings ratio measures the current share price relative to the company's earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 22.47 | Compares the company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |

-| Forward P/E | 21.54 | The forward price-to-earnings ratio measures the current share price relative to estimated future earnings per share, providing an indication of market expectations for future profitability. |
+| Forward P/E | 17.73 | Compares the company's current share price to its estimated future earnings per share, reflecting investor expectations for future profitability. |

-| Price/Sales (TTM) | 6.98 | The price-to-sales ratio compares the company's market capitalization to its total revenue over the past 12 months, indicating how much investors are willing to pay for each dollar of sales. |
+| Price/Sales (TTM) | 6.25 | Measures the company's market capitalization relative to its total revenue over the past twelve months, useful for valuing companies with inconsistent earnings. |

-| Operating Margin | 0.41 | Operating margin measures how much profit a company makes on each dollar of sales after paying for variable costs of production, but before interest and taxes, reflecting operational efficiency. |
+| Operating Margin | 32.94 | Indicates how much profit a company makes from its core operations for every dollar of sales, after accounting for operating expenses. |